Diogenesoftoronto/diogenesoftoronto/README.md

 ## 🙋‍♂️ About Me

-- 🔭 I’m currently working on my **A personal portfolio, a blog, a game called tweetio(on perpetual hold for now), and an app called Write and Tell (many more).**
+- 🔭 I’m currently working on my **A personal portfolio, a blog, a mulitiplayer game called tichu, and an app called Write and Tell (many more).**

 - 🌱 I’m currently learning **[Temporal](https://temporal.io/), Go, and Unity for XR.**